 Well, this reminded me of a story my mom once told me when I was nervous before a big performance.

-When she came to the US, her first job was as an instructor in the Japanese department at Cornell University.
+When she came to the US, her first job was as an instructor in the Japanese department at a prestigious university.
 Though she could obviously speak Japanese, her English wasn’t great, she didn’t have much teaching experience, and being not a whole lot older than her students, she was understandably nervous going into her first class.

 To prepare herself mentally, she visualized what a successful class and semester would look like.
 She envisioned a classroom of smiling students, who were fully engaged.
 She saw them coming up and thanking her at the end of class.
 And imagined them expressing their gratitude for her help, and saying how much they enjoyed the course when the semester came to an end.

 She visualized this scenario repeatedly, to the point that it no longer seemed like such a stretch.

 And, wouldn’t you know it, this is exactly how things played out.

 Her students were grateful, engaged, and she found that approaching each new class of students assuming they would love her teaching, worked much better than going into a new class expecting to have to prove herself.
 In fact, when she married my dad and they moved to Ohio, her boss asked if she would consider flying in to continue teaching.